-Mayo is a small village located on the banks of the Stewart and Mayo Rivers in the Silver Trail Region of the Yukon Territory, Canada.
-Mayo is the largest village of the 3 very small villages (Mayo, Keno City and Stewart Crossing) located on the Silver Trail Highway in the Stewart Valley area.
+Mayo, YT, Canada is a small village located on the banks of the Stewart and Mayo Rivers in the Silver Trail region of the Yukon Territories, Canada.

-Other heritage buildings and historical artifacts located on the walking tour include the Taylor & Drury Warehouse & Store, Binet Carriage, Spot Cash Cabin, Revival Hall, Churchward's Tinshop, Fisher House, Christ the King Church and the Masonic Hall.
+The best places for travellers to enjoy history and culture in Mayo, Yukon Territories, Canada is by visiting the Keno City Mining Museum, Binet House Interpretive Centre and heritage buildings like the Taylor & Drury Warehouse & Store, Binet Carriage, Spot Cash Cabin, Revival Hall, Churchward's Tinshop, Fisher House, Christ the King Church and the Masonic Hall.

 Vehicle: The main highway in the Yukon Territories which connects to the community of Mayo, YT is Highway #2.

 Air: The closest international airport is the (YXY) Erik Nielsen Whitehorse International Airport (5 hours 20 minute drive - 406 kms).
 Other air transportation to the remote regions of the territory are floatplanes (Black Sheep Aviation’s float plane base), helicopter and bush planes.